 Get the right shoes for the running conditions

 Don't expect a pair of shoes to do more than they’re designed for.
-If you do a lot of off-road running over rough ground, think about getting some purpose-built trail shoes.
-The majority of good running shoes are for tarmac or pavement usage and only relatively even off-road paths.
+If you do a lot of off-road running over rough ground, think about getting some trail shoes rather than trying to tough it out in ordinary road shoes.
+The majority of good road running shoes are largely for tarmac or pavement usage and only relatively even off-road paths.

 Drying your running shoes

 If the shoes have got wet through, take out the in-soles and dry them separately.
 If the shoes are really saturated, it helps to hang them or position them so the worst of the water can run out easily.
 Then stuff them with newspaper to soak up the worst of the remaining water; but remember to take the paper out after two or three hours so that the shoes can dry out naturally.
 To get the worst of the water out of the laces, simply get a paper tissue and run it from the eyelets to the tip of the lace while squeezing hard; this will dry out the lace and ensure you don’t drip all over the floor.

 Never put the shoes in a tumble-dryer or attempt to accelerate the process by placing them in direct sunlight or on a radiator, as this will affect the glues that are used to bind all trainers together.
 Shoes can literally fall apart if treated incorrectly.

 Store your running shoes in a dry environment where they will not get crushed or otherwise damaged.
 Room temperature is best as this will ensure they are warm when you next put them on and the midsole materials will remain optimally flexible.

 Don’t put them in a plastic bag or a box, as this will deny them circulating air, slow down any residual drying out, and cause them to become smellier.
 The chances are that even when you’ve run in dry weather, they will be damp after a run from your own sweat, and it is best for them to dry out as quickly as possible.